Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Set-AzAdvisorConfiguration.md

 ```

 ## DESCRIPTION
 Used to update the configuration of the Azure Advisor.
-Two types of configration are present Subscription level configuration and ResourceGroup level configuration.
+Two types of Configuration are present: Subscription level configuration and ResourceGroup level configuration.

-Subscription level configuration: There can be only one configration for this type, lowCpuThreshold and exclude properties can be updated using cmdlet.
+Subscription level configuration: There can be only one Configuration for this type for a subscription.
+LowCpuThreshold and Exclude are properties of this type of configuration.
-ResourceGroup level configuration: There can be only one configration for each ResourceGroup, only exclude property could be updated using cmdlet.
+ResourceGroup level configuration: There can be only one configuration for each ResourceGroup.
+Exclude is the only property of this type of configuration.

 ## EXAMPLES